bitmeal/ros-modbus-device-driver/README.md

 # ros modbus device interface
+MODBUS TCP is understood by a wealth of industrial devices from PLCs to bus couplers.
+Building a simple interface from ROS to these devices, allows the efficient use of available industrial hardware without any physical interfacing issues; thus allowing for much faster prototyping and development.

+This package allows you to configure all inputs and outputs of your bus coupler, exposed variables of you PLC, *[other device]*, for use in ROS; just specify their coil or register address and the matching data type in a JSON file.
+All device inputs will be published to individual topics with a user specified name.
+All outputs may be written by publishing to an automatically mapped topic as well. *(**TODO**: add write/output services)*

+*For easy configuration, sensible defaults - in accordance with the MODBUS specification [1] and tested against MODBUS implementations of PLCs/bus couplers - are used, and all supported data types are in accordance with **IEC 61131-3** [2].*

+> :pushpin: What are the limitations?
+* :zap: Only modbus **slaves** are supported, but this should cover 95% of the use cases (the node implements a MODBUS master)
+* :zap: 8 bit wide values can not be written to; they can be decoded tough - even two individual ones from one register
+* :zap: No overlapping reads, or multiple reads from the same registers or coils; e.g. reading a *DWORD @ Reg.
+0* (Reg.
+[0..1]) and the second register again as a *WORD @ Reg.
+1*
+* :zap: No support for arrays as single read/write/pub/sub operation
+* :zap: Only *Elementary Types* from [2], with the following exceptions are supported: `BOOL`(only as coil/discrete input), **all** *duration* and *time* types, `WCHAR`/`WSTRING`

+## running the node
+* :page_facing_up: define device mapping (see below)
+* :computer: run like `$> ...`
+* :tada: profit

 ## slave device definition
 Define a slave device to interact with, as a JSON object, by giving it a `name`-property and configuring its `mapping` for: